madhav-p/flask-react-demo-app/README.md

 # flask-react-demo-app
-To test integration of flassk and react
+To test integration of flask and react